isovector/talks/quadtrees/talk.md

 ---

-# Taking the Metaphor Seriously
+# Taking the Model Seriously

 This has immediate repercussions.